hud987/DistributedRouters/README.md

 * __Show All/Hide All:__ Shows all routing tables unless all tables are visible, then hides them all.

+* __Next Hop:__ Toggles showing the next hop to a destionation node

+* __Paths:__ Toggles showing the path to a destionation node

 * __Split Horizon:__ Toggles the split horizon rule.
 Initially activated.
-Forces routers to ignore an entry update if it is the next hop
+Forces routers to ignore an entry received from the next hop

 * __Forced Update:__ Toggles the forced update rule.
 Initially activated.
 Forces routers to update an entry received from the next hop

+* __Path Vector:__ Toggles the path vector rule.
+Initially deactivated.
+Forces routers to ignore an entry received from a node in the path

 __Messaging:__ The bottom of the menu contains messaging simulation functionality.